KlausMikhaelson/SharkTanks-Debug_Thugs/README.md

 - HTML and CSS for the landing page
 - Three.js, Express.js and Node.js for the game environment and the backend
 - Railway.app for hosting
-- Socket.io as a client-server interaction tool
+- Socket.io for the real time communication between the players and the server

 ### Challenges Faced
 We encountered a few challenges while building the game.
 Some of them are listed below: